-The CPBL will implement the no-pitch intentional walk rule in 2018 to increase the pace of play.
-Originally, the new rule was to go into effect only for the farm league, but the league have decided to implement that across the entire league after the general assembly.
+In 2018, the CPBL will implement a no-pitch intentional walk rule to increase the pace of play.
+The new rule was originally to go into effect only in the farm league, but the decision was made to implement the new rule across the entire league after the general assembly.

 The New Intentional Walk Rule

-Under the new intentional walk rule, the manager only needs to signal the umpire and the batter can advance to the first base straight away.
-According to the league’s representative, they are expecting to cut down nine seconds per game with this new rule.
+Under the new intentional walk rule, the manager needs only to signal the umpire and the batter can then advance to the first base straight away.
+According to a league representative, they are expecting this new rule to cut down nine seconds per game.

-The past few seasons, the CPBL have been a hitter’s league, and the average time per game have also increased along with it.
+For the past few seasons, the CPBL has been a hitter’s league, with the average time per game increasing along with it.

-- Quickest team per game in 2017: Fubon Guardians with 3 hours and 23 minutes.
+- Quickest Team per Game in 2017: The Fubon Guardians with 3 hours and 23 minutes.

 What We Think

-While it is a good idea to cut down the average time per game, removing the intentional walk does not seems like an efficient way to go about it.
+While it is a good idea to cut down the average time per game, removing the intentional walk does not seem like an efficient way to go about it.

-One of the major culprit is the pitching clock and lack of enforcement by the league.
-A 15 seconds rule was first introduced in 2006, and it was revised and further reduced down to 12 seconds in 2017, but no one takes it seriously or even trying to enforced it.
+One of the major culprits in the increasing length of time is the pitching clock and its lack of enforcement by the league.
+A 15-second rule was first introduced in 2006, and was revised and further reduced down to 12 seconds in 2017, but no one takes it seriously or even tries to enforce it.

-With the pitching clock being properly enforced, we will very likely to see a significant drop in the average game time.
-Maybe even possible to bring the average game time down to the 3 hours and 10 minutes range.
+With a properly enforced pitching clock, we would very likely see a significant drop in the average game time.
+Doing this may even make it possible to bring the average game time down to the 3 hours and 10 minutes range.

-(Monkeys closer Chen Yu-Hsun refused to pitch to protest umpire’s strikezone)
+(Monkeys’ closer Chen Yu-Hsun refused to pitch to protest the umpire’s strike zone)